dmitrizzle/dev/src/docs/EXPERIENCE.md

 Henning Solutions was a software engineering firm that built e-commerce websites and a video streaming service for children.
 I built various web components in PHP (and limited ASP.NET) with front-ends made with MooTools and SASS.

-I also created and produced [animated shorts](https://vimeo.com/31818723) in AfterEffects and Pro Tools (for audio production).
+I also created and produced [animated shorts](https://vimeo.com/31818723) in AfterEffects and Pro Tools.

 ![Matter tech accelerator group shot.](/matter.jpg "Matter tech accelerator group shot with Eureka King.")